nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 A security server certificate can be in one of the following validity states.

--   **Unknown** (validity information missing) – the certificate does not have a valid OCSP response (the OCSP response validity period is set by the X-Road governing authority) or the last OCSP response was either “unknown” (the responder doesn't know about the certificate being requested) or an error.
+-   **Unknown** (validity information missing) – the certificate does not have a valid OCSP response (the OCSP response validity period is set by the X-Road governing authority) or the last OCSP response was either "unknown" (the responder doesn't know about the certificate being requested) or an error.

 -   **Suspended** – the last OCSP response about the certificate was "suspended".